alizahidraja/Vehicle-Speed-NumberPlate-Detection/README.md

 Vehicle Speed &amp; Number Plate Detection

-This is a program that detects the speed of a moving vehicle and also reads the number/license plate of the vehicle with the help of OCR
+This is a program that detects the speed, direction, color and type of a moving vehicle along with the recognition of the number/license plate of the vehicle with the help of OCR

 # Demo Image